jonathanginevro/homebase/README.md

 # Homebase :baseball:

 Homebase is a baseball web application that showcases standings and statistics for MLB teams and players.
-To run this program, please refer to the setup steps listed below.
+To run this program, refer to the setup steps listed below.
 Alternatively, there are instructions at the bottom for a startup stript that executes all steps.

 ### Setup Steps